remyoudompheng/yamaquasi/README_classgroup.md

 algorithm to compute the structure of class groups of fields Q(sqrt(-D)).

-The utility `ymcls` implements the sieve part of this computation.
-Linear algebra is handled by separate scripts using external algebra libraries.
+The utility `ymcls` implements the sieve part of this computation, and linear algebra for small inputs (D < 2^240).
+For larger inputs, linear algebra is handled by separate scripts using external libraries.

 This program is a work-in-progress hobby and should not be trusted